US stocks rise as big earnings week continues, Tesla slides

 NEW YORK (AP) — Stocks rose in morning trading on Wall Street Thursday as markets continue an unsteady search for direction amid more mixed news on company earnings.

-Treasury yields edged further into multiyear highs, which has helped push up rates on mortgages and other loans.
-The yield on the 10-year Treasury climbed to 4.15 from 4.14% late Wednesday and is at its highest levels in 14 years.
-The yield on the two-year Treasury, which tends to track expectations for future Federal Reserve action, rose to 4.57% from 4.56%.
+Treasury yields were relatively stable and remained at multiyear highs, which has helped push up rates on mortgages and other loans.
+The yield on the 10-year Treasury climbed to 4.16 from 4.14% late Wednesday and is at its highest levels in 14 years.
+The yield on the two-year Treasury, which tends to track expectations for future Federal Reserve action, fell to 4.55% from 4.56%.

 Markets in Europe were mostly higher.
 British Prime Minister Liz Truss resigned following financial market turmoil caused by multiple policy U-turns.